marriagav/starup/README.md

 * Login screen
    * Profile creation / authentification
    * Login and signup
+   * Linkedin authentication
    * Persistent storage of users session
 * Home feed
    * Being able to see what other people are posting (statuses)
-   * Search bar to filter posts
 * Compose post
    * Being able to make a status post
+   * Being able to post to Linkedin
 * Starups tab
-   * Being able to navigate startups
+   * Being able to navigate starups
 * Details tab
    * Being able to see more information about a startup
    * See the current investment of the starup
+   * See starup collaborators
 * Invest tab
     * Select amount to invest and invest
     * Invest on a specific starup
 * Compose starup
     * Post a new startup
+    * Edit an existing starup
+    * Add collaborators to your starup
 * Profile tab
     * See and edit your profile
     * See other profiles
+    * Search for profiles
+    * See a users posts and starups
+* Search tab
+    * Search users
+    * See users sectioned in different categories deppending on closeness
+* Chats tab
+    * Send messages to other users
+    * Create new conversations
+    * Remove conversations
+    * Create groupchats

 ### 3. Navigation